evagabriela/WDI/curriculum/week-01/01-OS-navigation-terminal/README.md

 We might be thinking to ourselves, "These differences are negligible!
 Which in this contrived example, it's a difference of MAYBE 5 seconds.
 But in the span of our careers as developers, becoming proficient with the command line is extremely important.
 It will end up saving us lots of time.

+> Check: Describe the benefits of using the CLI as a developer vs. using a GUI.
+Explain how using the command line can increase efficiency.

 ***
 <a name="cli-basics"></a>